edespino/cloudberry-site/docs/performance/update-stats-using-analyze.md

 ## Generate statistics selectively

-Running [`ANALYZE`](https://github.com/cloudberrydb/cloudberrydb-site/blob/cbdb-doc-validation/docs/sql-stmts/analyze.md) with no arguments updates statistics for all tables in the database.
+Running [`ANALYZE`](https://github.com/apache/cloudberry-site/blob/cbdb-doc-validation/docs/sql-stmts/analyze.md) with no arguments updates statistics for all tables in the database.
 This can be a very long-running process and it is not recommended.
-You should `ANALYZE` tables selectively when data has changed or use the [analyzedb](https://github.com/cloudberrydb/cloudberrydb-site/blob/cbdb-doc-validation/docs/sys-utilities/analyzedb.md) utility.
+You should `ANALYZE` tables selectively when data has changed or use the [analyzedb](https://github.com/apache/cloudberry-site/blob/cbdb-doc-validation/docs/sys-utilities/analyzedb.md) utility.

 Running `ANALYZE` on a large table can take a long time.
 If it is not feasible to run `ANALYZE` on all columns of a very large table, you can generate statistics for selected columns only using `ANALYZE table(column, ...)`.
 Be sure to include columns used in joins, `WHERE` clauses, `SORT` clauses, `GROUP BY` clauses, or `HAVING` clauses.

 For a partitioned table, you can run `ANALYZE` just on partitions that have changed, for example, if you add a new partition.
 Note that for partitioned tables, you can run `ANALYZE` on the root partitioned table, or on the leaf partitions (files where data and statistics are actually stored).
-In Cloudberry Database, running `ANALYZE` on a single partition of a partitioned table also updates the statistical information of the root table, indicating that statistics gathering for one partition might affect the entire partitioned table's optimizer statistics.
+In Apache Cloudberry, running `ANALYZE` on a single partition of a partitioned table also updates the statistical information of the root table, indicating that statistics gathering for one partition might affect the entire partitioned table's optimizer statistics.
 You can find the names of the leaf partitions using the `pg_partition_tree()` function:

 ```sql
 SELECT * FROM pg_partition_tree( 'parent_table' );